near/nearcore/runtime/near-vm-runner/RUNTIMES.md

 costs, so it is quite important that the runtime gives sufficient flexibility to the NEAR validator to implement such operations efficiently.
 And, of course, general code quality also matters.

-On a scale of trade-offs, runtime performance is probably one of the less important metrics.
-Slower execution of a contract doesn't make NEAR protocol unsound as an idea, whereas something like a non-deterministic execution outcome would.

-## Preparation performance

-The NEAR protocol charges gas fees to deploy a contract.
-One part of a deployment involves preparing the contract Wasm code for execution.
-This may involve instrumentation, compilation, serialization of the machine code and other similar operations.

-The gas costs are charged before any work is done towards the deployment, so the cost of the preparation, compilation and similar tasks must be predictable with a comparatively high precision.

-An estimate of the deployment cost will typically involve a function which uses the size of the input Wasm code as its primary input.
-Such a function can only exist if we have a good knowledge of the runtime’s time complexity properties are known.
-For our purposes a linear or `O(n log n)` relationship between the input size and execution time is the highest we can accept.

 # Evaluation